-What Do Laundry and Dry-Cleaning Worker Do?
+What You Need to Know About Laundry and Dry-Cleaning Worker

-A Day in the Life of a Laundry and Dry-Cleaning Worker
+Life As a Laundry and Dry-Cleaning Worker

 - Iron or press articles, fabrics, and furs, using hand irons or pressing machines.

-Laundry and Dry-Cleaning Worker Skills
+Qualities of a Laundry and Dry-Cleaning Worker

 Laundry and Dry-Cleaning Workers state the following job skills are important in their day-to-day work.